Caregiving, Compassion & Connection

 Self Care Tips & Techniques

-Self care for the caregiver is vitally important, since it can help to keep a caregiver strong and in balance while providing the care necessary for their loved one.
-This self-care can take many forms, but the simple act of nurturing yourself, providing little "treats" for an emotional, mental health boost, finding quiet moments of pre-planned respite when you feel your composure crumbling, reminders of all the ways that life is good and concentrating on that goodness in a tangible way, centering yourself through prayer, meditation, relaxation -- these are basically what self-care is about.
+Self care for the caregiver is vitally important, since it can help to keep you strong and in balance while providing the care necessary for your loved one.
+This self-care can take many forms, but the simple act of nurturing yourself, providing little "treats" for an emotional, mental health boost, finding quiet moments of respite when you feel your composure crumbling, reminders of all the ways that life is good and concentrating on that goodness in a tangible way, centering yourself through prayer, meditation, relaxation -- these are basically what self-care is about.

 Sanity Savers: For Caregivers